jeelpatel17/paperpixel-blog/README.md

-# Foobar
+# PaperPixel Blog Website

-Foobar is a Python library for dealing with word pluralization.
+PaperPixel is a tech blog.
+The author is Jeel Patel, writes about Career, Technology, and Success.

 ## Installation
 There's no need to use package managers like npm, it's a static blog.